 Shoe Dog by Phil Knight

 I’m absolutely fascinated by memoirs, and, as an entrepreneur, this one was particularly inspiring and interesting.
 Nike founder and board chairman Phil Knight “offers a rare and revealing look at the notoriously media-shy man behind the swoosh”.
+Polly and I both give this one two thumbs up.

 If You Only Knew by Jamie Ivey